James McLamore: Careers

 His first job in the restaurant business was at a YMCA cafeteria in Wilmington, Delaware, before branching out to start his 24/7 fast service restaurant, the Colonial Inn in 1949.
 He started a third concept called McLamore's Brickell Bridge Restaurant at 550 Brickell Avenue in Miami, Florida, in 1951.

 Dave Edgerton, the first franchisee of Insta Burger King from Jacksonville, Florida, opened his first unit in Miami, on March 1, 1954.
 Edgerton had been eager for McLamore to join him in the business, but McLamore had to sell his other two restaurants first.
 Then, on June 1, he and Edgerton joined forces and formed Burger King of Miami, Inc. Together, they opened numerous Burger King stores and introduced the Whopper in 1957.
 Concurrently, Edgerton, exasperated by the unreliable Insta machines, developed the flame broiler, a key innovation that distinguished Burger King from its competitors.

 In 1961, McLamore negotiated the national rights to Burger King dropping the Insta title and began growth across the country.
 McLamore and Edgerton created two supporting businesses in 1962, Distron and Davmor Industries.
 Distron became the food distribution center for all the stores.
 Davmor Industries was the manufacturing plant that produced and supplied all kitchen equipment, signage, tables, chairs, booths, for each new store.

 Burger King was expanding, but as McDonald's went public in 1965, organic growth became difficult in keeping up.
 The pair sold the 274 store business to Pillsbury in 1967 in an attempt to grow under the brand.
 McLamore served as Burger King's CEO until 1972, when he stepped down as Pillsbury was taking the business in a different direction.
 He remained chairman of the company until 1976.

+McLamore was a member of the Non-Group, a civically influential group of Miami-Dade business elites.